VoxeLibre/VoxeLibre/README.md

 # MineClone 2
 An unofficial Minecraft-like game for Minetest.
 Forked from MineClone by davedevils.
-Developed by Wuzzy and contributors.
+Developed by many people.
 Not developed or endorsed by Mojang AB.

-Version: 0.69.1
+Version: 0.70.0

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore